iyobo/jollofjs/packages/isvalid/README.md

 ##### Unique validator
 Type: `Boolean`

 This ensures that all elements in the array are unique.
-If two or more elements are the same, the validator will throw an exception.
+If two or more elements are the same, the validator send an error to the error handler.

 Example: